turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 This is a trick question.
 The key issue that account registration addresses is not specific to FT contracts.
 Account registration is needed to address who will pay for [storage staking](https://docs.near.org/docs/concepts/storage#how-much-does-it-cost).
 This is an issue that needs to be addressed by any multi-user contract that allocates storage for the user on the blockchain.
-Storage staking costs are the most expensive costs to consider for the contract.
+Storage staking costs are the most expensive costs to consider for the contract on NEAR.
 If storage costs are not managed properly, then they can [break the bank](https://docs.near.org/docs/concepts/storage#the-million-cheap-data-additions-attack) for the contract.